The corrupted ghost of a mountain hiking woman.

 •Location:

 Louise resides in an old run down manor house on the outskirts of Granköping.
 It is the last remains of her shattered past.
 The only thing holding it up seems to be her sheer force of will.
+The yard is overgrown and the surrounding gate and fence is covered in hazard warning signs.

 Residents of Granköping tell stories of strange goings on and disappearances in and around the area the house stands in.
 Locals always warn newcomers and tourists to stay away from the manor.
 This doesn’t stop foolhardy thrill seekers and “ghost hunters” from breaking in though.